SapanaChaudhary/SapanaChaudhary.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm Sapana, an Applied Scientist at Amazon, specializing in reinforcement learning (RL).
-I focus on developing solutions for complex decision-making challenges in Generative AI systems.
+I'm Sapana, an Applied Scientist at Amazon, specializing in reinforcement learning (RL) Post-training.

 I received my doctorate from Texas A&M University (TAMU) working with [Dr. Dileep Kalathil](http://people.tamu.edu/~dileep.kalathil/).
 At TAMU, I focussed on making AI systems safe by including various notions of safety in online learning, RL, and reinforcement learning from human feedback (RLHF).
 Previously, I was a research fellow at MPI-SWS, Germany with [Dr. Adish Singla](https://machineteaching.mpi-sws.org/adishsingla.html).
 I also did a MS (Research) at IIT Madras with [Dr. Balaraman Ravindran](http://www.cse.iitm.ac.in/~ravi/) and [Dr. Radha Krishna Ganti](http://www.ee.iitm.ac.in/~rganti/).